Nerwyn/android-tv-card/README.md

 - Touchpad haptics can now be toggled.
 - Supports multi touch gestures for all swipe directions and the center tap, meaning you can program the touchpad with up to twenty-two different actions.

-**Tap, double tap, and hold tap actions support for buttons and touchpad on all platforms**
+**Tap, double tap, hold tap, momentary, and multi-touch actions support for buttons and touchpad on all platforms**

 - All buttons and the touchpad `center` command support tap, double tap, and long tap custom actions.
   - Using the [Home Assistant actions](https://www.home-assistant.io/dashboards/actions/) syntax.
 - Supports the actions `call-service`, `navigate`, `url`, `assist`, `more-info`, and `none` along with card specific actions `key` and `source`.
 - Hold actions can be set to either their own action or to repeat the tap action ten times a second by setting action to `repeat`.
   - Hold actions for default keys `up`, `down`, `left`, `right`, `volume_up`, `volume_down`, `delete`, and `forward_delete` are set to `repeat` by default but can be changed using custom actions.
+  - Time between repeats can be changed by setting `repeat_delay` globally in the root of the config or for a specific custom action.
+- Configure the touchpad to perform alternate actions by using multiple fingers.
+- Use buttons and the touchpad in an alternate mometary mode where different actions are fired on the initial press and release.

 **Better row handling and columns**